Playlist: The Very Best of Mr. Mister

 Playlist: The Very Best of Mr. Mister is a compilation album by American pop rock band Mr. Mister, released in 2011 by Legacy Recordings as part of their Playlist series.
 This compilation includes songs from the group's first four studio albums I Wear the Face, Welcome to the Real World, Go On... and Pull.

 Reception

-Stephen Thomas Erlewine of Allmusic calls the compilation "a worthwhile overview for all but the serious Mr. Mister fan."
+Stephen Thomas Erlewine of AllMusic called the compilation "a worthwhile overview for all but the serious Mr. Mister fan".